Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Abstract

 \section{Abstract}

-For each geometrically finite non-Euclidean crystallographic group (NEC group), we compute the cohomology groups.
+For each geometrically finite $2$-dimensional non-Euclidean crystallographic group (NEC group), we compute the cohomology groups.
 In the case where the group is a Fuchsian group, we also determine the ring structure of the cohomology.
-Finally, we compute the $L^2$-Betti numbers of the NEC groups.